vkolova/bgscena/wp-content/plugins/miniorange-login-openid/readme.txt

 *	**Support** using email and in-plugin support form

 = Registration - How is this plugin better than other plugins available = Our very simple and easy registration lets you register with miniOrange. miniOrange takes care of creating applications for you in Social Login.
-In any other social login plugin, if you are providing login with a social application, facebook for example, you will need an App ID for which you will need to create an entire application in facebook.
+In any other social login plugin, if you are providing login with a social media application, facebook for example, you will need an App ID for which you will need to create an entire application in facebook.
 So if you want to provide login with 10 different social applications then you need to go and create 10 applications in those social platforms.
 Using our plugin, Social Login, Social Sharing by miniOrange, you do not need to do that.
 Just by creating one registration with us, you get Social login plus other features.

 = Website - =
 These additional features are available upon request.
 Send an email to info@miniorange.com if you need any of these features.